sadPororo/AD-YOLO/README.md

 ```

 ## Citation
 > J. S. Kim, et al., "AD-YOLO: You look only once in training multiple sound event localization and detection," in _Proc.
-ICASSP 2023-2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)_, IEEE, 2023.
+ICASSP 2023-2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)_, IEEE, pp. 1-5, 2023.
 ```
 @article{kim2023ad,
   title={AD-YOLO: You Look Only Once in Training Multiple Sound Event Localization and Detection},